-Get a jump start on your travel writing for 2017 with this calendar of travel writing conferences, workshops and special events.
-Our list includes regional, national and international listings for both writers and bloggers.
+Get a jump start on your travel writing with these calendars of travel writing conferences, workshops and special events.
+Our lists include regional, national and international listings for both writers and bloggers.

 Travel journalists have a lot to gain by attending conferences and workshops.
 You can learn more about your craft and what’s happening in the industry and meet other writers – like you!